offthedial/site/src/pages/faq.md

 #### Can I still play if I'm already on a team?

 Even if you're already on a team you and your teammates can still play, just don't expect to be on the same team.

-#### How does the balancing system works?

-When exporting attendees, Off the Dial Bot assigns players numerical values for all aspects of teams.
-This includes ranks, play style and previous tournament experience.

 #### When do we receive our teams?